CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-05-22-Turnip-Fodder.md

 my interest as it decoupled
 the game and the models,
-if I didn't like where one part was headding I could easily swap without all my models becomming obselete.
+if I didn't like where one part was heading I could easily swap without all my models becoming obsolete.
 I painted a bunch of One Page
 Rules Robot Legions that year but the constant battle with the 3d